34 Wheelchair Sports You Should Know About

 17. Wheelchair Water Polo (Emerging)

-Still developing, this adapted version allows players to float or use floating chairs in a pool to play team water polo.
+Still developing globally, this adapted version allows players to float or use floating chairs in a pool.
+It combines ball control with water comfort.

 18. Adaptive Surfing

 Wave-riders use seated boards or prone positions, often with assistance for catching waves.
-It’s now gaining competitive momentum.
+This sport is gaining competitive momentum with international contests and adaptive coaching programs expanding.

 Paddle boarding with the extreme motus all terrain wheelchair